wethod/learning-center-staging/content/glossary/index.md

 ---

+### Absolute Project Progress

+This value indicates how much a project is advanced since its beginning, it's calculated as the difference between the budget's days and the last project status.

 ### Budget Consumption

 This value indicates, for a project, the percentage of the budget days already used.
 This is calculated by comparing timesheet hours and budget days.